Backpage: California prosecution

 Brown allowed most of the money-laundering counts to stand.
 The state alleges that Backpage illegally set up separate accounts to accept payments for ads from credit card companies that refused to do business with them after Sheriff Dart threatened them.
 Brown warned that prosecutors would be obliged to "show that the profits came solely from that underlying criminal activity."

-As part of his plea deal with the federal government, Ferrer pled guilty to one conspiracy count and three counts of money-laundering in California state court, as well as to charges in Texas and in federal court.
+As part of his plea deal with the federal government, Ferrer pleaded guilty to one conspiracy count and three counts of money laundering in California state court, as well as to charges in Texas and in federal court.
 The California case against Lacey and Larkin for money laundering remains on hold pending the outcome of the federal trial.
 Ferrer has promised to testify against Lacey and Larkin in return for leniency.

 U.S. Senate investigation

 Since April 2015, the U.S. Senate Permanent Subcommittee on Investigations ("PSI") had been investigating Backpage.com as part of an overall investigation of human trafficking.
 After a voluntary, day-long briefing and interview provided by the company's General Counsel, PSI followed up with a subpoena to Backpage.com demanding over 40 categories of documents, covering 120 subjects, regarding Backpage's business practices.
 Much of the subpoena targeted Backpage's editorial functions as an online intermediary.

-Over the ensuing months, Backpage raised and PSI rejected numerous objections to the subpoena, including that the subpoena was impermissibly burdensome both in the volume of documents PSI demanded and in its intrusion into constitutionally-protected editorial discretion.
+Over the ensuing months, Backpage raised objections to the subpoena which PSI rejected, including that the subpoena was impermissibly burdensome both in the volume of documents PSI demanded and in its intrusion into constitutionally protected editorial discretion.
 PSI subsequently issued a shorter document subpoena with only eight requests but broader in scope and also targeting Backpage.com's editorial functions.
 Backpage.com continued to object on First Amendment and other grounds.

 PSI applied in March 2016 for a federal court order to enforce three of the eight categories of documents in the subpoena.
 In August 2016, the U.S. District Court in D.C. granted PSI's application and ordered Backpage to produce documents responsive to the three requests.